AryanSharma5/OPENCV/README.md

 # OPENCV

-The Repository contains some open-cv codes.
+The Repository contains some basic open-cv codes which will let you get started.